openstack-infra/zuul/doc/source/user/config.rst

       strings, and when inheriting jobs or applying variants, tags accumulate in a set, so the result is always a set of all the tags from all the jobs and variants used in constructing the frozen job, with no duplication.
-Default: none.

    .. attr:: branches